-The Graduate Certificate in Technology Commercialization and Entrepreneurship is designed to expose students (MBA and non-MBA) and scientists to the business foundations of entrepreneurship and technology commercialization.
+The graduate level Entrepreneurship Certificate, also known as the Graduate Certificate in Technology Commercialization and Entrepreneurship, is designed to expose students (MBA and non-MBA) and scientists to the business foundations of entrepreneurship and technology commercialization.
 The program is designed to blend knowledge and experiential learning to help move scientific discovery and inventions out of the lab and into the marketplace.

 The intended sequence of the courses takes the student from general awareness of issues associated with technology commercialization to running a growing technology-based business.
 It is possible for a student to progress their own intellectual property through the course sequence.
 However, the courses may be taken in any sequence.